ACT. MAKE. MOVE. COLLABORATE.

 - One Contemporary speech

-Please note; MA COLLABORATIVE THEATRE applicants are also required to provide a short piece (no longer than 3 minutes) that showcases their musical, physical or directorial skill(s) imaginatively to provide an insight into them as a theatre maker, as well as what drives them creatively.
+Please note; MA COLLABORATIVE THEATRE applicants are also required to provide a short piece (no longer than three minutes) that showcases their musical, physical or directorial skill(s) imaginatively to provide an insight into them as a theatre maker, as well as what drives them creatively.

 - Ensure that you have read the whole play each of your chosen monologues comes from

-- Use only your natural accent
+- Use only your natural accent – we celebrate you and your individuality at Fourth Monkey

 Fourth Monkey applicants are only assessed on individual merit at audition, focusing on their potential as an actor and theatre maker.
 Within this framework, all applicants are assessed on the following qualities and abilities: